 Conspiracy Theorists: Foil blankets and banana plugs from Radio Shack

-Mary, Mary: “I remembered the way it used to be: every spring they’d erected a giant statue of the Virgin Mary in a corner of the field and smothered it with tons of flowers...”
+Mary, Mary: (It Usually Begins with Ayn Rand, a Libertarian take on Objectivism) Click around inside the link.
+There’s an ebook somewhere on GooglePlay: “I remembered the way it used to be: every spring they’d erected a giant statue of the Virgin Mary in a corner of the field and smothered it with tons of flowers...”

 Rosicrucians: The Real Secret Society Behind the Da Vinci Code